pop-os/desktop-icons-ng/README.md

 from the tab switcher and the Activities mode.
 These are 'Meta.Display.get_tab_list()', 'Shell.Global.get_window_actors()', and 'Meta.Workspace.list_windows()'.

-An important note about this is that the methods are modified in the classes prototypes.
-Also, they are replaced in the 'init()' method, instead of doing it in the 'enable()' method.
-Although this seems contrary to the Gnome Shell rules, which dictates that 'init()' is only to initialize variables, and any kind of replacement must be made inside 'enable()', and be unmade in 'disable()', the fact is that it is a risky operation, because if several extensions patches the same method, the only way of ensuring that the system is kept in the desired functional state when disabling extensions, is to disable them exactly in the reverse order than they were enabled.
-Disabling them in any other order will break the system.

-This is why in this extension, the patching operation is done at 'init()', and the new function is responsible of checking whether the extension is enabled or not.
-If it is, then it does the operation, but if it isn't, then it just calls the old method with the same parameters and returns the same value without alterations.

 ## Launching the Desktop Icons application stand-alone

 It is possible to launch the desktop icons application in stand-alone mode to do debugging and